DMTN-234

 As a special case, if the user is accessing the identity management system of a deployment of the Science Platform using federated identity, no session token is created or used.
 The OpenID Connect authentication is used directly to authenticate access to the identity management system.

-The session token stored in the browser will expire periodically, forcing the user to reauthenticate, so that stolen browser credentials cannot be reused indefinitely and the user’s scopes are recalculated based on their current group membership.
+The session token stored in the browser will expire periodically, forcing the user to reauthenticate, so that stolen browser credentials cannot be reused indefinitely.
+The user’s scopes are calculated based on their current group membership at the time of authentication.
 The user can also log out at any time, which revokes their session token, revokes any child tokens (notebook or internal, but not user) created from that session token, and forces reauthentication the next time they attempt to visit a page that requires authentication.

 The user’s cookie holding their session token should not be passed down to individual Science Platform applications in a way that would allow that application to impersonate the user to different applications.
-This is not yet implemented, but is expected to be added to the design in the future by following the recommendations in DMTN-193.
+This is handled by filtering those headers out of the HTTP request in the Kubernetes ingress.
+See DMTN-193 for more details.

 Token authentication#